janwilmake/simplerauth-provider/parallel-oauth-provider/BLOG.md

 3. Login with Parallel, select desired key

 See the difference?

+## Other benefits

+I could continue myself, but Claude also summarized it nicely; other benefits include enabling enterprise adoption, audit trails, marketplace integrations, creating mobile apps, GitHub CI, and many other things.
+[If you're not convinced yet, check it out](https://letmeprompt.com/this-is-a-blog-inten-a2x0360)!

 All in all, it seems most logical for me to first unlock having such an oauth flow available, and make it super easy for developers to use it.
 Creating 'Login with Parallel' functionality will enable any developer to use it within third party agents platforms, no-code platforms, or even in their own apps.